Index of Indigenous languages

 Are the Taino and Guajiro people the same as the Arawaks?

 Not exactly.
 They are kinfolk, speak related languages, and share many cultural similarities.
-All three of these peoples are commonly referred
+All three of these peoples are

-to as "Arawakan" cultures.
+commonly referred to as "Arawakan" cultures.
 But they have also always been politically and ethnically distinct from each other.

 The situation is similar to French, Spanish, and Italian people in Europe.
 They are similar but not identical.
-The Tainos were native people of
+The Tainos were

+those areas today.
 The Guajiros, also known as the Wayuu, are native people of Venezuela and Colombia.

 Most of the cultural information on this page is generally true of all three of these civilizations.